Shielded Inert Gas Metal Arc Welding | Metal Inert Gas Welding | Gas Metal Arc Welding

 The metal electrode is provided in the form of a wire reel.
 It is fed continuously through the feed mechanism at the rate at which it is being consumed so as to maintain the welding arc between its end and the base metal.
-The electrode wire (Aluminium, Magnesium, Copper and Steel) is drawn from the wire reel by motor driven feed rolls and forced through the filler wire and gas conductor.
+The electrode wire (Aluminium, Magnesium, Copper, and Steel) is drawn from the wire reel by motor-driven feed rolls and forced through the filler wire and gas conductor.

-Aluminium – Argon
+Aluminum – Argon

 Magnesium – Helium

 The welding arc is controlled by the current setting, the sed of wire feed, and the characteristics of the welding source.
 To start welding the trigger switch is depressed.
 This starts the gas flow and purges the lines.
 The filler wire which protrudes 10 to 15mm from the gas nozzle is then scratched on the work to initiate the arc.

 1. High current density and the corresponding higher rate of metal deposition.
 The deposition rates in this process are much higher than TIG welding.

 3. High-quality welds with good and finished appearances.